 Competition within the $26 billion craft beer marketplace in the United States prompts a growing number of small brewers to seek point-of-sale venues at retail outlets and restaurants.
 Yet this trend also creates new challenges.
 One of these issues relates to reduced profit margins on wholesale sales.

 Additionally, craft brewers may need to invest in attractive packaging and sales displays when they market within a larger geographic area.
 These materials help introduce prospective buyers to their brands.
 This requirement increases the costs of production,

 The Heavy Demands of a Saturated Marketplace

 The proliferation of craft beer companies since the late 1980s poses one of the most significant challenges today.
-Brett Joyce, serves as President of the thirty-fourth largest U. S. brewery.
+Brett Joyce serves as President of the thirty-fourth largest U. S. brewery.
 He recently noted heightened competition within the craft beer industry.

-He observed one consequence includes increased competition for talented employees.
+He observed one consequence that includes increased competition for talented employees.
 Additionally, competition increased even as the number of beer distribution firms declined from 4,595 in 1980 to 3000 in 2015.
 Today, steep competition makes it imperative for brewers to distinguish their brands.

 Preparing For a Successful Year